nickjackolaisen/BusinessInitiaitive/_posts/business tips/blockchain crypto bitcoin/2023-08-28-blockchain_in_business.md

 ## A Brief History of Blockchain Technology
 <a id="beyond-digital-currency">

 Blockchain technology has its roots in the early 1990s, but it wasn't until 2008 that it gained significant attention.

-Here is a look at the major events in blockchain history:
+Here is a glimpse into the major historical events in the development of the blockchain:

 <center>
 <img alt="blockchain history and events" src="/images/content/blockchain-events.png" style="width: 125%; height: 125%">